ribot/android-guidelines/git_guidelines/git_conventions.md

 where `issN` -- Issue number (i. e. `iss4`), `abc` -- initials of surname, name and patronymic (i. e. for Ivanov Petr Alekseyevich it will be `ipa`), `issue_name` -- full Issue name.

+In case of initials conflict a more experieced collaborator should choose a nickname the size of three to six characters.

+If experience difference is unclear, the right to choose is obtained with the help of a coin toss.

 Commit message header should not contain dot at the end.

 Commit message body should contain list with included features and optional details and notes: